CodeWithMohaimin/get-started-with-sass/README.md

 ## Scss variables

+**_Variables are a way to store information that you can re-use later.
+With Sass, you can store information in variables are those types of data_**

+- strings
+- numbers
+- colors
+- booleans
+- lists
+- nulls

 ```text
 In order to declare variables, we use the “$” sign and variable’s name
 and “:” after that.
 After “:” the value will be assigned by then and